When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Research Methodology

 Particularly, Poisson Surface Reconstruction (PSR) \cite{PoissonSurfaceRecon2006} recovers a 3D surface from oriented point clouds by solving a spatial Poisson equation.
 It treats aligned normals as samples of a vector field $\overrightarrow{V}$, seeking an implicit indicator function $\widetilde{\chi}$ whose gradient best matches $\overrightarrow{V}$ (i.e., $\nabla \widetilde{\chi} \approx \overrightarrow{V}$).
 By taking the divergence of the vector field formed by the normals, the problem reduces to solving the Poisson equation:

 The solution yields an approximation of the indicator function $\widetilde{\chi}$ in a least-squares sense.
 The reconstructed surface is extracted as an isosurface of this indicator function.
-PSR ensures smooth, watertight surfaces and is particularly robust to noise and non-uniform sampling, making it well-suited for geometrically reconstructing real-world 3D scenes and assets.
+PSR ensures smooth, watertight surfaces and is particularly robust to noise and non-uniform sampling, making it well-suited for geometric reconstruction of real-world 3D scenes and assets.

+The hybrid composition of 3DGS and PSR jointly achieves photorealism and physical validity in autonomous driving simulation.
+3DGS provides a dense, view-dependent radiance representation with high-fidelity novel view synthesis, but its density-based, non-manifold structure lacks explicit surfaces, leading to unstable depth estimation.
+PSR, by contrast, reconstructs a globally consistent implicit surface from oriented PCD, yielding watertight meshes with well-defined normals suitable for collision detection and raycasting, but at the cost of limited appearance expressiveness.
+By decoupling appearance (3DGS) from physics (PSR) with geometrical grounding, the hybrid representation enforces cross-modal consistency across RGB-D channels, resulting in perceptually realistic and physically interactive scenes and assets.